UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 Design phase #2: dedicated processor, real-time, advanced features.

-Only when design phase #1 is fully tested working correctly and reported, solve the design phase #2 as advancing to cover P8 materials.
-Project location:
+Only when design phase #1 in its two steps is fully tested working correctly and reported, solve the design phase #2 as advancing to cover P8 materials.

 C:\CSD\P8\LED_rotator\(files)